Denial-of-service attack: Application layer attacks

 An application layer DDoS attack (sometimes referred to as layer 7 DDoS attack) is a form of DDoS attack where attackers target application-layer processes.
 The attack over-exercises specific functions or features of a website with the intention to disable those functions or features.
 This application-layer attack is different from an entire network attack, and is often used against financial institutions to distract IT and security personnel from security breaches.
 In 2013, application-layer DDoS attacks represented 20% of all DDoS attacks.
 According to research by Akamai Technologies, there have been "51 percent more application layer attacks" from Q4 2013 to Q4 2014 and "16 percent more" from Q3 2014 to Q4 2014.
 In November 2017; Junade Ali, an engineer at Cloudflare noted that whilst network-level attacks continue to be of high capacity, they were occurring less frequently.
 Ali further noted that although network-level attacks were becoming less frequent, data from Cloudflare demonstrated that application-layer attacks were still showing no sign of slowing down.
-In December 2021, following the Log4Shell security vulnerability, a second vulnerability in the open source Log4j library was discovered which could lead to application layer DDoS attacks.

-Application layer

-The OSI model (ISO/IEC 7498-1) is a conceptual model that characterizes and standardizes the internal functions of a communication system by partitioning it into abstraction layers.
-The model is a product of the Open Systems Interconnection project at the International Organization for Standardization (ISO).
-The model groups similar communication functions into one of seven logical layers.
-A layer serves the layer above it and is served by the layer below it.
-For example, a layer that provides error-free communications across a network provides the communications path needed by applications above it, while it calls the next lower layer to send and receive packets that traverse that path.

-In the OSI model, the definition of its application layer is narrower in scope than is often implemented.
-The OSI model defines the application layer as being the user interface.
-The OSI application layer is responsible for displaying data and images to the user in a human-recognizable format and to interface with the presentation layer below it.
-In an implementation, the application and presentation layers are frequently combined.